b4b857f6ee/ovh-dyndns/README.md

 ovh-DynDNS
 =========

-Use this script in a cron to update a given A record in your DNS zone, using OVH API.
+Use this script in a cron to update a given A record in your DNS zone, using OVH API. !!!!
+ONLY FOR USER WITH ORANGE BOX V4 ISP FRENCH !!!!

 Initialize
 ----------